drewpendergrass/CHEEREIO/docs/Observations.rst

 The apply_filters function
 ~~~~~~~~~~~~~

 CHEEREIO supports real-time filtering of input observations based on user settings; for example, removing observations with high albedo.
 The ``apply_filters()`` function is the best way to perform this filtering, because it is able to connect seamlessly with the rest of the CHEEREIO codebase.
-For a tutorial on how to add filters for your own observation operator, or on how to add additional filters to existing observation operators, see :ref:`Observation filters`.
+For a more information, see :ref:`Observation filters`.

 .. py:function:: apply_filters(OBSDATA,filterinfo)